 Students will be guided in writing a story and will paint pictures showing action scenes involving diverse populations, endangered species and issues of the world.
 We will experiment with cutting windows, folding and expanding panels.
 Each student will work on their own guided ideas to assemble a book.

-All School Projects
+All School Projects In-person only

 What are the special qualities that your school has?
 My experience with school wide art projects will assure that all students get access to art and the opportunity to experience team building.
 I will design a custom project for your school based on current events and collaboration with teachers, parents, administrators and kids.

 Number of Sessions required are specific to the project

 Length of each Session: 1 to 2 hours per class